The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Explicit Representations of Eigenfunctions of

-Resuming, we have our first key \begin{theorem} Let a solution $\varphi(t)$ to the equation \eqref{eq:050} on the segment \\ $\Xi=(-\pi\omega^{-1}, \pi\omega^{-1})$ be given.
-Then the analytic continuations of the functions $\exp(\Imi \varphi(t) )$ and $\exp( \int_0^t\cos\varphi(t)d t) $ from $\Xi$ to some its vicinity in $\mathbb{C} $, converted by means of the transformation \eqref{eq:150} to the functions $\Phi(z)$ and $\Psi(z)$ holomorphic in some vicinity of the punctured circle \eqref{eq:140}, determine therein the two solutions $E_{\{\pm\}}=E_{\{\pm\}}(z)$ to Eq.{~}\eqref{eq:020} by means of the formulas \eqref{eq:130}.
-The functions $E_{\{\pm\}}$ are linear independent unless one of them is the identically zero function that takes place if and only if $\varphi(0)=\pi/2\,( \mod 2\pi)$ (leading to $E_{\{+\}}(z)\equiv0$) or $\varphi(0)=-\pi/2\, ( \mod 2\pi)$ (leading to $E_{\{-\}}(z)\equiv0$, respectively).
-The linear independent functions $E_{\{\pm\}}$ constitute the basis of the space of solutions to Eq.{~}\eqref{eq:020}, ${\mathbf\Omega}$. \\ The functions $E_{\{\pm\}} $ are also the eigenfunctions of the linear operator $\opC$ defined by Eq.{~}\eqref{eq:010} with eigenvalues $\pm1$, respectively; $\opC$ is, thus, represented in the basis $\{E_{\{+\}},E_{\{-\}} \} $ by the diagonal matrix $\diag{1,-1}$; accordingly, the linear space ${\mathbf\Omega}$ is invariant with respect to the operator $\opC$ which defines its involutive automorphism. \end{theorem} \begin{corollary} The eigenfunctions of the operator $\opC$ with eigenvalues $\pm1$ are exactly the non-trivial solutions to Eq.{~}\eqref{eq:020} which obey the initial data constraint \eqref{eq:070}. \end{corollary} \begin{remark} \rm If a function $\somEE$ verifies Eq.{~}\eqref{eq:020} then, obviously, either it is itself an eigenfunction of $\opC$ or the functions $const\cdot(\somEE\pm\opC\somEE)$ constitute just a pair of such eigenfunctions which are linear independent.
-Adjusting $const$, they can be made real (self-conjugated, see the next section). \end{remark}
+Resuming, we have our first key \begin{theorem} Let a solution $\varphi(t)$ to the equation \eqref{eq:010} on the segment \\ $\Xi=(-\pi\omega^{-1}, \pi\omega^{-1})$ be given.
+Then the analytic continuations of the functions $\exp(\Imi \varphi(t) )$ and $\exp( \int_0^t\cos\varphi(t)d t) $ from $\Xi$ to some vicinity of $\Xi$ in $\mathbb{C} $, converted by means of the transformation \eqref{eq:160} to the functions $\eiphi(z)$ and $\Psi(z)$ holomorphic in the corresponding vicinity of the punctured circle \eqref{eq:155}, determine therein the two solutions $\EEpm{\pm}=\EEpm{\pm}(z)$ to Eq.{~}\eqref{eq:050} by means of the formulas \eqref{eq:150}.
+The functions $\EEpm{\pm}$ are linearly independent unless one of them is the identically zero function that takes place if and only if either $\varphi(0)=\pi/2\,( \mod 2\pi)$ (leading to $\EEpm{+}(z)\equiv0$) or $\varphi(0)=-\pi/2\, ( \mod 2\pi)$ (leading to $\EEpm{-}(z)\equiv0$, respectively).
+In case of linear independence the functions $\EEpm{\pm}$ constitute the basis of the space ${\mathbf\Omega}$ of solutions to Eq.{~}\eqref{eq:050}. \\ The functions $\EEpm{\pm} $ are also the eigenfunctions with eigenvalues $\pm1$, respectively, of the linear operator $\opC$ defined by Eq.{~}\eqref{eq:030}; $\opC$ is, thus, represented in the basis $\{\EEpm{+},\EEpm{-} \} $ by the diagonal matrix $\diag{1,-1}$.
+The linear space ${\mathbf\Omega}$ is invariant with respect to the operator $\opC$ which acts on it as an involutive automorphism. \end{theorem} \begin{corollary} The eigenfunctions of the operator $\opC$ with eigenvalues $\pm1$ are exactly the non-trivial solutions to Eq.{~}\eqref{eq:050} which obey the initial data constraint \eqref{eq:090}. \end{corollary} \begin{remark} \hangindent=2ex \rm Since the operator $\opC$ is involutive any non-trivial solution to Eq.{~}\eqref{eq:050} is either its eigenfunction itself or the expressions $const\cdot(\somEE\pm\opC\somEE)$ constitute a pair of such eigenfunctions which are linearly independent.
+Adjusting the above factor $const$, they can be made real (self-conjugated, see the next section). \end{remark}

-\section{Self-conjugation property of eigenfunctions of the operator $\opC$}
+\section{{\sc Self-Conjugation Property of Eigenfunctions of the Operator $\opC$ }}